• Skip to primary navigation

 No-bake mini cheesecakes topped with fresh fruit, edible flowers, powdered sugar on a marble platter.

 We love to make a batch of these for get-togethers with family and friends.
 They are the perfect size for a tasty dessert without being overfilling.
-Experiment with different fruit toppings like fresh strawberries, figs, peaches, or compote.
+Experiment with different fruit toppings like fresh strawberries, figs, peaches, or strawberry compote.

 Jump to: